 - Starting in 2011, the process of creating SSNs was randomized instead of based on geography and age.
 While this randomization makes it more difficult for criminals to reconstruct a person’s SSN based on public records, it makes it impossible for financial institutions to verify a person’s SSN using his or her location or date of birth.

 Luckily, the victims of synthetic identity theft are not responsible for any losses if they can prove they weren’t involved.
 Financial institutions typically bear the brunt of the cost of synthetic identity theft.

 But children who have had their identities stolen have an uphill battle reclaiming their SSNs, especially if the fraud occurred over a number of years or the criminal racked up a lot of debt.
 This is because credit bureaus and financial institutions usually assume that the first person to establish credit under an SSN is the legitimate owner.

 This means that the victim has to prove his or her identity and take steps to clean up his or her credit.
 While financial liability is limited, these efforts can involve out-of-pocket expenses.

 While there’s no way you can guarantee your child’s identity can never be stolen, you can take some steps to help prevent that from happening.

-- Enroll in credit monitoring services and sign up for identity theft insurance, which can help cover out-of-pocket costs incurred due to identity theft and help restore stolen identities.
-Some plans can include family protection with identity theft insurance.
+- Enroll in credit and identity theft monitoring services and sign up for identity theft insurance, which can help cover out-of-pocket costs incurred due to identity theft and help restore stolen identities.
+Some identity protection plans can include identity theft insurance.

 - Check with the credit bureaus to see if your child has a credit report in his or her name.
 This is a possible red flag of identity theft.

-- Keep sensitive documents, such as SSN cards and birth certificates, safe and locked away.
+- Keep sensitive documents, such as birth certificates and social security numbers, safe and locked away.

 - Avoid sharing too much information about your child online and in person.
 When your children are old enough, teach them how to guard their information as well.